adam757521/NitroSniperRewrite/README.md

 </p>

 <p align="center">
-   A discord nitro code sniper written in python, using selfbotUtils.
+   A discord nitro code sniper written in python, using selfbotUtils, that does not phoneban!
 </p>

 Features